 Does disintegration time matter?
 Yes, a lot!
 Different nutrients are absorbed in different parts of the digestive tract.
 So, the correct disintegration time means you get the optimum chance to absorb the nutrients from your supplement.

 The excipients we use:

-A natural pink colouring agent which is added in minute quantities to colour tablets.
+A natural pink colouring agent added in minute quantities to colour tablets.

 Calcium Carbonate and DiCalcium Phosphate

 These are excellent buffers of acidic nutrients such as vitamin C, but they can also be used as diluents.
 Many ingredients are required in such tiny amounts that they have to be diluted to ensure that accurate dispersion can occur.